Year of Publication

 This study supports the argument that ABVP is indeed fulfilling its stated mission to advance the quality of veterinary medicine by instilling veterinarians with greater knowledge and confidence.
 However, these benefits are largely internal and less likely to attract veterinarians primarily concerned with external rewards.

 Allen, Jeff, "Veterinary Specialty Certification: Analyzing the Value of Certification Through the American Board of Veterinary Practitioners" (2013).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 220.